ctiliescu/scala-cache/README.md

 ### Usage
 ____
-To be able to cache the function results, the CacheCompuser should be mixed and defined
+To be able to cache the function results, the CacheCompuser should be mixed and defined the RedisConfig properties(address and port).

 ```scala
 class Test extends CacheComposer {
   override val conf = RedisConfig("localhost", 6379)